-Use our quick flowchart (for a tenancy of 6 months or longer) by clicking below.
+Use our quick flowchart (for a tenancy of 6 months or longer) by clicking below for an indication of Council Tax liability.
 For this purpose a periodic tenancy is a statutory, (usually) monthly, tenancy which runs after the fixed term has ended unless a contractual agreement has been put in place to determine how the tenancy will continue after the fixed term ended.

 What if the property was still occupied ?